-3) Special Requirements:
+3.3 Special Requirements:

-Teaching Requirement: All graduate students pursuing the Ph.D. are required to serve as a Teaching Assistant for at least one semester.

-Core Knowledge Examination: A core knowledge exam will be administered at the end of the first year to verify mastery of the core materials science knowledge.
+- 3.3.1 Teaching Requirement: All graduate students pursuing the Ph.D. are required to serve as a Teaching Assistant for at least one semester. - 3.3.2 Core Knowledge Examination: A core knowledge exam will be administered at the end of the first year to verify mastery of the core materials science knowledge.
 The exam will be updated/reviewed each year by the instructors of the three core courses and by other interested MBSE faculty.
 The exam may be written or oral depending on the preference of the faculty.

 If a student does not pass the examination, the student may attempt to pass in a subsequent year.
-If a student does not pass in the second attempt, the student will be placed on probation.
+If a student does not pass in the second attempt, the student will be given an oral exam, usually by the student's committee, to decide whether the student has demonstrated adequate competency.
+Ordinarily, such an oral examination would be combined with the Qualifying Examination.

-4) Dissertation Plan: A minimum of six semesters in academic residence is required prior to awarding the Ph.D.
+3.4 Dissertation Plan: A minimum of six semesters in academic residence is required prior to awarding the Ph.D.
 Typically, a longer period of study, four to six years, is required for completion of all degree requirements.
 For the purposes of determining residency, only the Fall and Spring semester will be counted; however, the summer semester may be counted in evaluating students on academic probation.
 All graduate students are considered resident graduates not candidates for a degree, unless admitted to candidacy after completion of all candidacy requirements and approval by the Graduate Division after formal application.
 A student advances to candidacy for the Ph.D. upon successfully demonstrating a high level of scholarship at the Ph.D. level, and upon completing all preparatory work and demonstrating readiness to proceed to the dissertation phase.

-5) Advising Structure and Mentoring:
+3.5 Advising Structure and Mentoring:

-The heart of the MBSE graduate program for Ph.D. students is the completion of a piece of original scientific research leading to the preparation and defense of thesis.
+3.5.1 Advising Structure: The heart of the MBSE graduate program for Ph.D. students is the completion of a piece of original scientific research leading to the preparation and defense of dissertation.
 To this end, each student should discuss research interests and possible projects with faculty in the group as early as possible, and select a graduate research advisor early during the first year of study, preferably by the end of the first semester.
-Selection of a graduate research advisor must be approved by the graduate group and must occur before the student's Faculty Committee can be constituted.
+Selection of a graduate research advisor must be approved by the Graduate Group and must occur before the student's Faculty Committee can be constituted.
 The student and the graduate research advisor together will develop a research topic, and research will normally occupy a majority of the student's time after the first year of residence.
 Interdisciplinary projects are highly encouraged, as are research collaborations with faculty or senior scientists outside UC Merced.
 However, the graduate research advisor must be a member of the MBSE group.
 Students will be assigned an initial advisor when they first enroll, unless the student has already chosen an advisor.

 Students may perform rotations during their first year of graduate studies.
 Rotations are 8 weeks long each with 2 rotations occurring during the first semester, and, if needed, up to 2 more rotations can be considered for the second semester.
-Maximum of 4 rotations.
+A maximum of 4 rotations is permitted.